 There are many tales in history that illustrate for modern man how men once conducted themselves according to the Medieval Code of Chivalry.
 Here is a story of Pelayo, a story of remarkable courage, encompassing elements of chivalry and knighthood, that is not much remembered in our own day.
 It is the story of how one man’s faith and determination saved Spain.

-Pelayo was not a king, though it was said that there were Visigothic kings with whom he was distantly related.
-When the Muslims came to conquer Spain, he rode with the army of the Catholic King Roderick to defend his homeland.
-Defeated, his king killed, he returned home to the Asturias.
+Pelayo was not born the son of a king, though there were Visigothic kings with whom he was distantly related.
+When the Moslems invaded Spain in the year 711, he rode with the army of the Catholic King Roderick to defend his homeland.
+When the Visigoths were defeated, Pelayo returned to the mountains of Asturias.

-Pelayo was soon taken captive, and sent as a hostage to Cordoba by Munuza, the Muslim governor of the Asturias.
-As he was being led to the Muslim capitol in chains, he became overwhelmed with rage when he learned that his beautiful sister had been abducted and added to Munuza’s harem.
+Pelayo was sent to Cordoba by Munuza, the Moslem governor of the Asturias.
+As he was being led to the Muslim capitol, Pelayo became overwhelmed with rage when he learned that his beautiful sister had been abducted during his absence and added to Munuza’s harem.

 There were others who were inspired by his resistance, and Pelayo soon found himself with a small army of three hundred men.
-They lived together as free men in the Cantabrian Mountains, and Pelayo was made their king.
+They lived together as free men in the Cantabrian Mountains, and Pelayo was made their chief.
 His was a tiny kingdom that extended for only ten miles in any direction, but it was a summit that stood clear above the tide that had submerged the rest of Spain.
-His defiance of Muslim rule must have seemed almost futile and insignificant, but the Muslims eventually learned of it and sent a large army to crush the Christian resistance.
+His defiance of Moslem rule must have seemed almost futile and insignificant, but the Moslems eventually learned of it and sent a large army to crush the Christian resistance.

-It was the spring of the year 722, a little over ten years before Charles Martel’s unforgettable stand at Tours, when the Muslims finally appeared in the valley to dislodge Pelayo from his lofty peak.
-Thousands upon thousands of Muslim warriors scaled the steep slopes toward the cave in which Pelayo awaited them.
+It was the spring of the year 722, a little over ten years before Charles Martel’s unforgettable stand at Tours, when the Moslems finally appeared in the valley to dislodge Pelayo from his lofty peak.
+Thousands upon thousands of Moslem warriors scaled the steep slopes toward the cave in which Pelayo awaited them.

 Pelayo was on Mount Auseva with his people, and the army arrived and pitched their innumerable tents at the entrance of the cave.
 Upon a mound facing the holy cave, Bishop Oppas spoke: “Pelayo, Pelayo, where are you?”